Remington 870/1187 Sling -Fixed Stock-Tri-Glide Front Sling

-The Wilderness sling for the Remington 870 and 1187 shotgun is a two point sling that can be used in three positions; tactical ready position, in an over the shoulder carry position or in a back pack sling mode.
+The Wilderness Sling For The Remington 870 And 1187 Shotgun is a two point sling that can be used in three positions; tactical ready position, in an over the shoulder carry position or in a back pack sling mode.
 It is specifically manufactured to fit a fixed stock.
 The webbing neatly fits around the back of the stock and places the sling on the side of the stock to enhance the tactical ready position.
-The tri-glide front threads through the front sling attachment and is tightly held in place by a keeper assembly.
+The tri-glide front threads through your existing front sling attachment and is tightly held in place by a keeper assembly.
 The Wilderness Sling Does Not Come With A Front Sling Attachment.
 If you need one for your shotgun, please check out the GG&G Remington 870 Front Sling Attachment GGG-1084.